Spider-Verse: Spider-Woman

-Spider-Woman followed Silk with Spider-Man Noir to an unknown reality where they were being tracked by Brix and Bora.
-Spider-Man Noir was wounded and the trio escaped to Earth-90214 to allow him to recover from his injuries.
-After this, she was sent by Spider-Man to Earth-001 to gather more information on the Inheritors, while Spider-Girl and Spider-Gwen and supposed to watch Silk, who sneaks away from them.
-Spider-Woman begins her infiltration on the Inheritors' headquarters where she manages to pose as the Jessica Drew of that universe, who is also Morlun's lover.
-Silk is cornered in a random universe by Brix and Bora, but sneaks behind them into Earth-001.
-Jessica 616 switches her good teleporter for Silk's broken teleporter and then asks this universe's Pirate Namor to help kidnap this universe's Jessica Drew.
-Silk then escapes to nuclear apocalypsis Earth-3145.
-Brix and Bora cannot survive in this universe and Silk then enters the SIM bunker, only to find that universe's Spider totem—Uncle Ben Parker.
-Jessica Drew also is invited on a date with Morlun, to her disgust.
-During the date she uses her pheromones to confuse Morlun and sneaks into the Master Weaver's lair.
-The weaver gives her an ancient prophesy that is the key to defeating the Inheritors.
-She uses her broken teleporter to send the scrolls to Spider-Man.
-Later Spider-Gwen, Spider-Girl and Silk come to rescue Jessica Drew and help the Jessica Drew from Earth-001 become the new benevolent dictator, since all the factions are fighting and only she can unite them.
-Back on Earth-616, Jessica asks Carol Danvers to join her in speaking with Captain America, since she is quitting the Avengers.
+Spider-Woman followed Silk and Spider-Man Noir to Earth-19231 where they're attacked by Brix and Bora.
+Spider-Man Noir is wounded, and the trio takes him home to Earth-90214 to recover.
+Jessica is then sent by Spider-Man to Earth-001 to gather more information on the Inheritors, while Spider-Girl and Spider-Gwen stay to watch Silk, who sneaks away from them.
+Spider-Woman infiltrates the Inheritors' headquarters by posing as the Jessica Drew of Earth-001, who is also Morlun's lover.
+Silk is cornered by Brix and Bora, but escapes to nuclear apocalypse Earth-3145.
+Brix and Bora cannot survive in this universe and Silk enters the Sim bunker, only to find that universe's Spider totem – Uncle Ben Parker.
+Jessica Drew is invited on a date with Morlun, and uses her pheromones to confuse Morlun and sneaks into the Master Weaver's lair.
+The weaver gives her an ancient prophesy that contains the key to defeating the Inheritors.
+Spider-Woman uses her broken teleporter to send the scrolls to Spider-Man.
+Spider-Gwen, Spider-Girl and Silk arrive to rescue Jessica Drew and help Jessica Drew of Earth-001 become the new benevolent dictator, since all the factions are fighting and only she can unite them.